pablosichert/ciid/README.md

 Why do we encode the timestamp as `0A1B2C3D4E` instead of e.g.
 `2319-11-21 14:22:59.726`?
 The timestamp represents an
 unambiguous<a href="#footnote-leap-seconds"><sup>1</sup></a> single point in
-time, whereas the date string needs to be contextualized with a timezone.
-That means that you would either need to annotate the date string with a time zone or change the file name every time you are on a system which uses a different timezone.
+time, whereas the date string needs to be contextualized with a time zone.
+That means that you would either need to annotate the date string with a time zone or change the file name every time you are on a system which uses a different time zone.

 Apart from that, the former encoding is significantly more compact.